-At four months out, your invitation suite is coming together beautifully.
-You’ve finalized your design, chosen your paper and print finishes, and now it’s time to bring it all to life through printing, assembly, and mailing preparation.
+Four months out, your invitation suite is really coming together.
+The design is finalized, the paper and print finishes are chosen, and now it's time to bring it all to life through printing, assembly, and getting ready to mail.

 Approve Your Final Proofs